The Open Group Standards Process

 - Use the material only for the purpose for which it was originally intended.

-- Restrict disclosure of the material to those of its staff working directly on Open Group-related activities.
+- Restrict disclosure of the material to those of its staff working directly on The Open Group related activities.

 - Apply at least as strict rules to prevent unauthorized disclosure as would be applied to the member's own confidential material.